 If you are facing a challenging season with your teen, it can be tough to determine what to do next.
 Perhaps you have found a great counselor locally for your child and, a few months in, progress has stalled.
 Maybe the latest in a series of report cards just arrived and grades are still in decline.
 Whatever your family may be facing, you might be considering what to do next.

 This decision is difficult.
-Although it may seem extreme and scary to send your child away to a residential treatment agency, you might be ready to give your teen much-needed help.
-How do you know when the time is right for a residential treatment agency?
+Although it may seem extreme and scary to send your child away to a residential treatment center, you might be ready to give your teen much-needed help.
+How do you know when the time is right for a residential treatment center?

 - “Outpatient counseling is not working.”